Heart Reef & The Chunky LynxRegular price $73.48 Sale price $63.81

 Gift packaging & 20 trees planted

 This set comes in its own drawstring fabric pouch together with a planting certificate for your 20 trees.
-Enough trees to allow you to breathe Carbon Free for Life!
-You can address your certificate personally (by hand) which explains how your trees combat global warming to help people and animals alike.
-There is also a gift card on which you can write a personal message, the back of which tells you all about your endangered animals.
+You can address your certificate personally (by hand).
+There is also a gift card on which you can write a personal message, the back of which tells you all about Heart Reef.

 Your bracelets & care